Mgupta073/typing-speed/README.md

-Here's a basic README file for your Typing Speed Test project:

 # Typing Speed Test
 Welcome to the Typing Speed Test application!
 This web-based tool allows users to measure their typing speed and accuracy within a specified time duration.

 #### Features
 -Start Typing: Begin the test by typing in the provided text area.

 -Select Time Duration: Choose from various time durations (15, 30, 60, or 120 seconds) for the typing test.

 -Real-time Results: View real-time updates on time left, typing speed (words per minute), and accuracy.

 -User-friendly Interface: Simple and intuitive interface for a seamless typing experience.